lulinqing/BookMarks-openshift-quickstart/README.md

     DATABASE_PASSWORD = 'xxxxxxxxxx'    # replace it with your password
     DATABASE_HOST = 'xx.xx.xx.xx'       # replace it with IP of your app

 Done.
-Let's make a little save
+Let's save it:

     $ git commit -a -m 'update settings.py'
     $ git push

-Forwarding remote mysql service port to your local machine
+Forward the remote mysql service port to your local machine

     $ rhc-port-forward -a bookmarks